The End of a Dating Relationship

 Still, one thing is for sure.
 No matter how hard you try to be kind, the fact that you want to break up is going to hurt the other person.
 This is not something to do over the phone, via text messaging, social media, or email.
 Consider the time and location.
 Be courageous and respectful and have your conversation in person and in private.

 Before you do anything, make sure you really do want to break up.
 If you’re just angry at your bf/gf, you may want to talk about why you’re upset, rather than just ending the relationship.
-Sometimes it feels easier to run from the relationship, when there may be a great lesson to learn from a challenging situation.
+Sometimes it feels easier to run from the relationship, when in reality there may be a great lesson to learn from a challenging situation.

 Be prepared for the other person to ask why you’re breaking up with him/her.
 You might want to write down some of your thoughts beforehand.
 If you’re breaking up because of difficulties you’ve had with the relationship in the past, it’ll be easier if you’ve already talked through them, and given the other person an opportunity to respond.